Raimo33/FlashHTTP/docs/api-reference/deserialization.md

 ```

 ### Description
 deserializes a http1 response in-place by replacing delimiters with `'\0'` and storing the pointers to the fields in the `response` struct.
+For the body, `response->body` will be set to the start of the body in the buffer or `NULL` if the buffer ends after the headers.

 ### Parameters
   - `buffer` - the buffer which contains the full serialized response